Preview 2019: Previewing and looking ahead to the Colorado State season with what you need to know.

 5. WHAT YOU NEED TO KNOW ABOUT THE COLORADO STATE OFFENSE

-– The offense scored its fewest points since 2011, with no running game to get excited about, but with a passing attack that cranked up 305 yards per game.
+– The offense scored its fewest points since 2012, with no running game to get excited about but with a passing attack that cranked up 305 yards per game.
 The O moved the chains, and it had its moments, but it was almost never clutch and it couldn’t make up for the mediocre defense.

 – It starts with an offensive line that was okay in pass protection, but couldn’t do anything against the run.
 Only two starters are back, and it’ll be a work in progress though fall camp to come up with the right starting five.
 The backs are there, though, to do more on the ground.
-Marcus McElroy has the talent to be a breakout star, and there’s good depth with leading rusher Izzy Matthews and senior Mavin Kinsey back.
+Marcus McElroy has the talent to be a breakout star, and there’s good depth with senior Mavin Kinsey back.